Experiences & Amenities

 Horse Equestrian Trail

 Eight miles of multi-use trails start at the Eagles View area, available for horseback riding, hiking and off-road bicycling.
-Trail maps are available at the ranger station and the Kimbell Center.
+Maps and information are available on the park's website or at the Kimbell Education and Visitor Center.

 - A four-site campground is available for those wishing to camp with their horses.
 Horses must be tethered overnight to the tie out posts provided or confined in sturdy portable pens.
 Portable electric fencing or hobbling is not permitted.
 Proof of negative Coggins is required.